otoolep/questdb.io/docs/installFromBinary.md

 - On Linux & MacOS, launch `questdb.sh`

 ## Running on Windows
 QuestDB can either be run as a program or as a service.
-You can start it out of the box with default configuration, or customise parameters as you start.
+You can start it out of the box with the default configuration, or customise parameters as you start.

 ### Start